dom-kufel/dom-s-kufel.github.io/outreach/2023-01-29-knot_theory_intro.md

 ---
 layout: post
-title: Intro to the knotty subject
+title: Quick intro to the knotty subject
 description: This is a brief, rough, sketch of the workshops I conducted for gifted high-school students in Lublin, Poland, Dec 2022.
 ---